Dangerous dogs ::

 Dangerous scenarios

 One of the most dangerous scenarios involving high-risk dog breeds is often unaddressed in media stories after serious and fatal dog attacks.
-The scenario entails bringing a child into the home of a friend or relative who owns a pit bull or rottweiler.
+The scenario entails bringing a child into the home of a friend, relative or babysitter who owns a pit bull or rottweiler.
 The reverse scenario -- one of these dog breeds temporarily staying at the child's home -- is just as dangerous.
-Three factors are at stake in these cases: 1.)
-High-risk dog breed 2.) "new" or "temporary" situations and 3.) children.
+Three factors are at stake in these cases: (1) High-risk dog breed, (2) "new" or "temporary" situations, and (3) children.

-DogsBite.org cannot underscore the volume of serious dog attacks, some of which are fatal, that occur when a child is visiting or temporarily living at the home of a pit bull or rottweiler owner (See: Drué Parker, Ka'Vay Louis-Calderon and Olivia Floyd ).
+DogsBite.org cannot underscore the volume of serious dog attacks, some of which are fatal, that occur when a child is visiting or temporarily living at the home of a friend, relative or babysitter who owns a dangerous dog breed (See: Blake Bettis, Lola Farr and Olivia Floyd).
 Under no circumstances should a person agree to "watch" or harbor a friend or relative's dangerous dog breed if there are children in the home or may be visiting the home either.
 Children are disproportionally victims in these attacks.

 Reporting a dangerous dog

-Many people are unaware that one does not have to wait for a "bite" to report a threatening (menacing), loose or stray dog.
+Many people are unaware that one does not have to wait for a "bite" to report a threatening (menacing), at large owned dog or stray dog.
 Many attacks occur due to this lack of understanding.
-Always report problem dogs to your city or county animal control or sheriff's department.
+Always report problem dogs to your city or county animal control agency or sheriff's department.
 If that dog ends up biting and seriously hurting a person, but there is no documented paper trail behind it, authorities will have their hands tied and the victim may have no recourse for medical expenses.

 In many jurisdictions it is also a misdemeanor crime to fail to report a dog bite injury.